Skip to content

 Last updated

-The Cincopa Inline Editor enables you to embed editable media assets directly into your application or admin interface.
+The Embedded Video Management Suite SDK enables you to embed editable media assets directly into your application or admin interface.
 This allows real-time interaction with video content, such as adding chapters, setting thumbnails, editing call-to-action, or invoking custom modules — all within your own web environment.

 This allows content editors to modify video metadata such as chapters or call-to-action directly within the studio, without leaving the editing interface or switching tools.